PyromancerBoom/NUS-SDS-Datathon-Champion/LOAD_MODEL_INSTRUCTIONS.md

 Download the model file from the repository.
 The model files typically include:

-- `model.pkl`: The trained model file.
-This is found in `/data` folder.
+- `train_model.pkl`: The trained model file.
+This file is in the root folder.

 ### Step 3: Load the Model